-- age category (preschool, elementary, adolescent, wide range) - months to followup - whether weight was measured immediately post-treatment vs. delayed by one month or more
+- Age category (preschool, elementary, adolescent, wide range) - Months to followup - Whether weight was measured immediately post-treatment versus delayed by 1 month or more

-- months' gap between treatment completion and followup assessment - study quality rating (good vs. fair) - publication year - whether the study was conducted in the United States - whether the study was implemented in a primary care setting - whether the study was limited to young people with BMI ≥95th percentile for age and sex (or similar criteria) - whether the study was limited to young people with higher BMI but below the 95th percentile for age and sex (or similar criteria) - whether at least 50% of the study sample were comprised of Black or Hispanic/Latino young people.
+- Months' gap between treatment completion and followup assessment - Study quality rating (good vs. fair) - Publication year - Whether the study was conducted in the United States - Whether the study was implemented in a primary care setting - Whether the study was limited to young people with a BMI at or above the 95th percentile for age and sex (or similar criteria) - Whether the study was limited to young people with a higher BMI but below the 95th percentile for age and sex (or similar criteria) - Whether at least 50 percent of the study sample were comprised of Black or Hispanic/Latino young people

-None of the alternative interventions with little to no counseling to change diet and physical activities levels showed an impact on weight.
-These included two trials examining interpersonal therapy as the treatment modality,^{143, 144} specially calibrated plates and bowls for portion control,115 and a regulation of cues intervention.106
+None of the alternative interventions with little to no counseling to change diet and physical activity levels showed an impact on weight.
+These included two trials examining interpersonal therapy as the treatment modality, specially calibrated plates and bowls for portion control, and a regulation of cues intervention.

-Seven studies reported subgroup analyses examining whether effect sizes for weight outcomes differed by socioeconomic indicators, ^{107, 112, 145} gender, ^{112, 114, 127, 136, 145} age, ^{107, 145} baseline BMI category, 123 and race and ethnicity145 (Appendix D Table 7).
+Seven studies reported subgroup analyses examining whether effect sizes for weight outcomes differed by socioeconomic indicators, 107, 112, 145 gender, 112, 114, 127, 136, 145 age, baseline BMI category, and race and ethnicity (Appendix D Table 7).
 Although none of them directly tested the interaction term, several found statistically significant effects in some subgroups but not their counterparts.
-All three studies that examined socioeconomic indicators found larger effects among participants with higher socioeconomic status, including those with higher maternal education levels, 107 families categorized as having high socioeconomic status, 112 and those with family income \leq \$50,000 (published in 2011).145 The findings of effect sizes differences by gender were mixed, with some favoring girls^{112, 145} and some favoring boys.^{114, 127, 136} The one trial that examined race and ethnicity found that effects were smaller among Hispanic/Latino youth than among those who were Black, White, or "Other".145 No other analyses indicated effect modification.
+All three studies that examined socioeconomic indicators found larger effects among participants with higher socioeconomic status, including those with higher maternal education levels, families categorized as having high socioeconomic status, and those with family income of \$50,000 or less (published in 2011).
+The findings of effect size differences by gender were mixed, with some favoring girls and some favoring boys.
+114, 127, 136 The one trial that examined race and ethnicity found that effects were smaller among Hispanic/Latino youth than among those who were Black, White, or "Other."
+No other analyses indicated effect modification.

 We were unable to draw any conclusions about whether efforts to address social determinants of health improved the likelihood of improved weight outcomes.
 The approaches to addressing social determinants were highly heterogenous and interventions to address social determinants were confounded by effects of intervention dose.
-Ten trials (all behavioral intervention trials) reported an effort to mitigate one or more barriers to participation or social risk factors, such as difficulty with transportation, language barriers, help with accessing social services to address housing, financial strain, or food insecurity (Table 19).^{111, 123, 125, 132, 133, 136, 138-140, 147} Four of these trials included a majority of participants who were Black, Hispanic/Latino, South Asian, or Native American.^{123, 133, 136, 138}
+Ten trials (all behavioral intervention trials) reported an effort to mitigate one or more barriers to participation or social risk factors, such as difficulty with transportation, language barriers, help with accessing social services to address housing, financial strain, or food insecurity (Table 19).
+111, 123, 125, 132, 133, 136, 138-140, 147 Four of these trials included a majority of participants who were Black, Hispanic/Latino, South Asian, or Native American.
+123, 133, 136, 138